Anthony Sinisuka Ginting: 2021: Olympic bronze medal and Thomas Cup champion

-2022
+2022: Early year struggle, breaking the title drought, resurgence

 Started the 2022 season by competing in Europe tour, Ginting still shows inconsistency.
 He had to accept defeat with a landslide score of 7–21, 9–21 to Lakshya Sen in the second round of the German Open and lost to Viktor Axelsen with a score of 4–21, 9–21 in the quarter-finals of the All England Open.
 He managed to return to form by reaching the semi-finals in the Swiss Open, but stopped by Prannoy H. S. in a close rubber games.
 Entered the Korea Open as a top seed, he was beaten in the first round by world number 67, Lucas Claerbout.
 Ginting ended his two-year title drought by winning the Singapore Open.
 He upset host player, the 2021 World Champions, Loh Kean Yew in the semi-finals, and Japan's youngster, Kodai Naraoka in the final.
 Ginting competed at the BWF World Championships in August, but lost to eventual champion Axelsen in the quarter-finals.
-This loss worsened their head-to-head record, which was Ginting never won a single match against Axelsen in 2022, and the head-to-head record between the players stood at 4–10.
+This loss worsened their head-to-head record into 4–10 in Axelsen's favor.
 Ginting won his second title of the year in the Hylo Open in Saarbrücken, Germany, by defeating Chou Tien-chen in the final.
 Ginting ended the 2022 tour by competing at the World Tour Finals, and finished runner-up to Axelsen in straight game.